The Best Primers to Stop Tannin Bleed

 Cover Stain Oil Based Primer

-It provides excellent adhesion for both latex and oil-based paints as well as blocks tannin stains–all without cracking or peeling over time!
+The Cover Stain oil-based primer is another great option for stopping tannin bleed on wood surfaces.
+It provides excellent adhesion for both latex and oil-based paints as well as blocks tannin stains – all without cracking or peeling over time!

-Plus, this primer helps seal out moisture which makes it perfect for outdoor projects where weather elements can be an issue.
+Plus, this primer helps seal out moisture, which makes it perfect for outdoor projects where weather elements can be an issue.

-But, just know that you can’t sand the primer back without gumming up your sandpaper with only a few swipes.
+Unfortunately, oil based products take extra time to dry completely.
+You can paint over Cover Stain after only an hour.
+But just know that you can’t sand the primer back without gumming up your sandpaper with only a few swipes.
 So, it’s best to give the primer at least 24 hours to cure if you need to sand it at all.

-Just like the others, Cover stain oil based primer has a strong smell, so wear a respirator and work in a well-ventilated area.
+Cover Stain can be applied with a paint brush, a paint roller, spray can, or even a paint sprayer.
+Just like the others, Cover Stain oil based primer has a strong smell, so wear a respirator and work in a well-ventilated area.
 Work outside if spraying!

 Where to Buy Cover Stain Oil Based Primer